 This standard, which became effective July 1, 2018, was developed and adopted in an effort to reduce the occurrence of musculoskeletal injuries — particularly to the back, shoulders, and upper extremities — experienced by hotel housekeeping staff.
 It is the first ergonomic standard in the nation written specifically to protect hotel housekeeping staff, and will be enforced by the California Occupational Safety and Health Administration (Cal/OSHA).
 This article focuses on the key points only.
 The full text of the standard can be found in Title 8, California Code of Regulations (CCRs), California Hotel Housekeeping Musculoskeletal Injury Prevention Standard, §3345.
-In addition, a fillable MIPP template is available on the Cal/OSHA website to assist employers in writing their program.
+In addition, a fillable template is available on the Cal/OSHA website in the Injury and Illness Prevention Program section to assist employers in writing their program.

 Musculoskeletal Injury Prevention Program (MIPP)

 All applicable employers (see FAQ #1 below) are required to develop a written MIPP which may be incorporated into their written Injury and Illness Prevention Program (IIPP), or be maintained as a separate program.
 The MIPP must include the following:

 - Names or job titles of the persons with authority and responsibility for implementing the MIPP at each worksite.

 - A system for ensuring that supervisors and housekeepers substantially comply with the MIPP, including recognition of employees who follow the employer’s safe workplace housecleaning practices and use the appropriate tools and equipment, training and retraining programs, disciplinary actions, or other means of compliance.